 Then something happened at the last minute.
-Arab-American Studies was singled out to be cut from the curriculum.
+Arab-American Studies was singled out from the curriculum to be cut.

 Let’s be really clear on why.

-Let’s include Arab-Americans studies in our high schools, and not shy away when it means educating students on Palestine.
+Let’s include Arab-Americans and our stories in our high schools, and not shy away when it means educating students on Palestine.